Rethinking the Objectives of Extractive Question Answering: Experimental Setup

 \subsection{Datasets}

-We evaluate our approaches on wide spectrum of datasets.
+We evaluate our approaches on a wide spectrum of datasets.
+We do not split development datasets, as we use fixed hyperparameters with fixed amount of steps and use last checkpoint for our LRM experiments.
+This also makes our results directly comparable to other works \cite{devlin2019bert, lan2019albert}.
 The statistics to all datasets are shown in Table \ref{tab:dataset_statistics}.
 To focus only on the extractive part of QA and to keep the format the same, we use curated versions of the last 3 datasets as released in MrQA shared task~\cite{fisch2019mrqa}.

-\textbf{SQuAD v1.1}~\cite{rajpurkar2016squad}, is a popular dataset composed from question, paragraphs and answer span annotation collected from the subset of Wikipedia passages.
+\textbf{SQuADv1.1}~\cite{rajpurkar2016squad} is a popular dataset composed from question, paragraphs and answer span annotation collected from the subset of Wikipedia passages.

-\textbf{SQuAD v2.0}~\cite{rajpurkar2018know} is an extension of SQuAD v1.1 with additional 50k questions and passages, which are topically similar to the question, but do not contain an answer.
+\textbf{SQuADv2.0}~\cite{rajpurkar2018know} is an extension of SQuADv1.1 with additional 50k questions and passages, which are topically similar to the question, but do not contain an answer.

 \textbf{Adversarial SQuAD}~\cite{jia2017adversarial} tests, whether the system can answer questions about paragraphs that contain adversarially inserted sentences, which are automatically generated to distract computer systems without changing the correct answer or misleading humans.
 In particular, our system is evaluated in \textsc{AddSent} adversary setting, which runs the model as a black box for each question on several paragraphs containing different adversarial sentences and picks the worst answer.